 6. Zapotec numbers today

-Listen to the numbers in Zapotec as spoken today in the same town where the text in Figure 1 was written nearly 500 years ago, San Jerónimo Tlacochahuaya.
+Listen to the numbers in Zapotec as spoken today in San Jerónimo Tlacochahuaya, the same town where the grammar of Colonial Valley Zapotec (see Figure 1) was written nearly 500 years ago.
 Maestro Moisés García Guzmán has a playlist of the numbers 1-100 on his YouTube channel.

 (For more on the differences between counting in Colonial Valley Zapotec and Modern Valley Zapotec, see the chapter on Language Shift.)

 What are the numbers like in your language?
-What is similar and and what is different between the numbers in your language and in Colonial Valley Zapotec?
+What similarities and differences do you notice between the numbers in your language and the numbers in Colonial Valley Zapotec?

 Blokland, Frank E. 2012.
-On the origin of Patterning in Movable Latin Type.
-Online: https://www.lettermodel.org/.
+On the origin of Patterning in Movable Latin Type. https://www.lettermodel.org/

-A printing technology utilizing individual metallic cast letters that could be arranged one by one in lines to make a page to be printed.
-Like engravings, this page would be the mirror image of the eventual print.
-Ink would be applied to the page to be printed and then the entire page would be "stamped" on paper.
-It is not uncommon to notice letters that were placed upside down or similar shaped letters substituted for an intended letter.
+Movable-type printing is a printing technology utilizing individual metallic cast letters that can be arranged one by one in lines to make a page to be printed.
+Like engravings, this page is the mirror image of the eventual print.
+Ink is applied to the page to be printed and then the entire page is "stamped" on paper.
+When reading documents printed with movable-type, it is not uncommon to notice letters that were placed upside down or similar shaped letters substituted for an intended letter.